edhowland/vish/Syntax.md

 ## Collections

-Vish has 2 collection types: List and objects (dictionary or Hash)
+Vish has 3 collection types: Vectors or Arrays, List and objects (dictionary or Hash)

-### Lists
+### Vectors

-Lists work like lists in Lisp.
-They can be created, recursived over, extracted, and be combined into larger lists.
+Vectors work like Arrays in languages like Ruby.
+They be created, indexed and combined into larger Vectors.

 ```
-# a simple list
+# a simple vector
 l=[0,1,2,3]
 :l
 # => [0,1,2,3]